xquery/curlpipe/README.md

 ```
 ### Options

-By default, curlpipe looks for a ~/.curlpiperc file (on windows _curlpiperc) containing options.
+By default, curlpipe looks for a ~/.curlpiperc file (on windows _curlpiperc) containing options that control curlpipe
+processing behavior.

 | short  | long     | description   |
 |--------|----------|---------------|